86Box/docs/dev/api/io.rst

         return dev->regs[addr & 0xff]; /* example: register index = I/O port's least significant byte */
     }

-    /* No foo_inw, so a 16-bit operation will read two 8-bit registers in succession.
+    /* No foo_inw, so a 16-bit read will read two 8-bit registers in succession.
-       No foo_inl, so a 32-bit operation will read four 8-bit registers in succession. */
+       No foo_inl, so a 32-bit read will read four 8-bit registers in succession. */

 Multiple I/O handlers
 ---------------------